Avoiding Mistakes During the Team Acquisition: Find the Right People to the Right Function Using MBTI©

 INFJ – Seek meaning and connection in ideas, relationships, and material possessions.
 Want to understand what motivates people and are insightful about others.
 Conscientious and committed to their firm values.
 Develop a clear vision about how best to serve the common good.
 Organized and decisive in implementing their vision.

 INTJ – Have original minds and great drive for implementing their ideas and achieving their goals.
 Quickly see patterns in external events and develop long-range explanatory perspectives.
 When committed, organize a job and carry it through.
-Skeptical and independent, have high standards of competence and performance – for themselves and others.
+Sceptical and independent, have high standards of competence and performance – for themselves and others.

 ISTP – Tolerant and flexible, quiet observers until a problem appears, then act quickly to find workable solutions.
 Analyze what makes things work and readily get through large amounts of data to isolate the core of practical problems.
 Interested in cause and effect, organize facts using logical principles, value efficiency.